paul-duvall/100-days-of-code/log-r2.md

 Day 71 - Tuesday 12 December 2018
 Today's Progress:
 Review / Learn:
+- Completed day 14 of Javascript30 - creating a slide in on scroll effect for images

 Project:
 - Updated blog with post on AJAX